About

 1. Graphetics

-My grapholinguistic research started with the study of written materiality—the resulting thesis on graphetics was published as a revised and extended monograph.
-The main question was how material features of writing had been treated in linguistics prior to a ‘material turn’.
-Adopting fruitful ideas from German structural work stemming from a circle surrounding Hartmut Günther, Konrad Ehlich, Florian Coulmas et al., I established a descriptive model of the German writing system relying on spatial characteristics (such as empty spaces).
+My grapholinguistic research started with the study of written materiality; the resulting master’s thesis focused on graphetics and was published as a revised and extended monograph.
+Its main question is how material features of writing had been treated in linguistics prior to a ‘material turn’.
+Adopting fruitful ideas from German structural linguistics stemming from a circle surrounding Hartmut Günther, Konrad Ehlich, Florian Coulmas et al., I proposed a descriptive model of the German writing system relying on spatial characteristics (such as empty spaces).
 Consequently, through reviewing interdisciplinary research on reading, I explored the psychological reality and critically reflected the value of my descriptive proposals.
-This survey underlined that the identified material aspects of visual data cannot be neglected as they are vital in constituting the meaning and function(s) of texts and thus assume a prominent role in their cognitive processing.
+This survey underlined that the identified material aspects of visual data cannot be neglected as they are vital in constituting the meaning and function(s) of texts, assuming a prominent role in their cognitive processing.
 I have since continued to study various cognitively and communicatively relevant visual aspects of writing—such as iconicity and diagrammaticity, spacing, directionality, typographic features—that have shaped its development and affect its use.

 Research output